EAL-IT-Technology/RaspberryFun/hardware/LEDpad/index.md

 |:--------------------:|:---------------------------:|
 |<img src="pics/IMG_20160902_221739.jpg" alt="The used veroboard" width="400" />|<img src="pics/IMG_20160902_222211.jpg" alt="Veroboard seen from back" width="400" /> |

-It is important to remove the cobber stribes between the pins of the resistor(s) and the LED(s) as illustrated on the image to the right.
+It is important to remove the copper stribes between the pins of the resistor(s) and the LED(s) as illustrated on the image to the right.

 ### Mounting the components
 Mount the components as illustrated on the pictures below.
 Solder the pins to the veroboard.